Best Practices To Revamp Your Cloud Migration Strategy

 Here are 6 R’s for Migrating Applications to the Cloud

-• Rehosting: This strategy comes into play when there is a large legacy migration scenario.
-In this case, organizations are looking to scale its migration quickly to meet new business needs.
-So they choose to simply rehost majority of their applications instead of developing new ones using cloud-native capabilities.
+• Rehosting: This strategy comes into play when there is a significant legacy migration scenario.
+In this case, organizations want to scale their migration quickly to meet new business needs.
+So they rehost most of their applications instead of developing new ones using cloud-native capabilities.

-• Replatforming: In this strategy, you’re taking into account your existing architecture of the application and considering making optimizations to drive more benefits out of it.
-For instance, you could decide to spend less amount of time managing database instances by migrating to a database-as-a-service platform.
+• Replatforming: In this strategy, you’re considering your existing architecture of the application and considering making optimizations to drive more benefits out of it.
+For instance, you could spend less time managing database instances by migrating to a database-as-a-service platform.

-• Repurchasing: As the name suggests, this part of the strategy is all about considering moving to a different product altogether during migration.
-Usually companies can be seen moving to a SaaS platform at this stage.
+• Repurchasing: As the name suggests, this part of the strategy is about considering moving to a different product during migration.
+Usually, companies can be seen moving to a SaaS platform at this stage.

-• Refactoring/ Re-architecting: Use this strategy to fulfil strong business needs.
-Be it adding new features to an existing application or scaling it to perform better than its existing environment, this is where you strategize how the application will be architected and developed using cloud-native features.
+• Refactoring/ Re-architecting: Use this strategy to fulfill vital business needs.
+Be it adding new features to an existing application or scaling it to perform better than its current environment, this is where you strategize how the application will be architected and developed using cloud-native features.

-• Retire: This is the strategy where you simply remove the IR portfolio that is no longer in use or can be simply turned off.
-You need to take into account each functional area who owns the applications to verify their usage.
+• Retire: This is the strategy where you remove the IR portfolio that is no longer in use or can be simply turned off.
+To verify their usage, you must consider each functional area that owns the applications.
 Cutting out waste lessens the surface area you need to secure during the migration, directing the team to focus on resources that matter.

 Compliance and security are top concerns for organizations moving to the cloud.
 Creating a governance framework helps you set policy-based rules to prepare for secure cloud adoption in various business processes.
-The framework takes into account the risks of using third-party services and defines how to use different tools.
-It also documents the organization structures, roles, responsibilities, objectives, policies, and the decision-making framework.
+The framework considers the risks of using third-party services and defines how to use different tools.
+It also documents the organization’s structures, roles, responsibilities, objectives, policies, and decision-making framework.

-AWS designed governance at scale framework to conform with an organization’s existing structure and business processes.
+AWS designed governance as a scale framework to conform to an organization’s structure and business processes.
 You can read all about it here.

 source